OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`disk accesses <disk access>`.
       The most commonly implemented variant of the B-tree is the :term:`B$^+$-tree`.

+   backing storage
+      In the context of a :term:`caching` system or :term:`buffer pool`, backing storage is the relatively large but slower source of data that needs to be cached.
+      For example, in a :term:`virtual memory`, the disk drive would be the backing storage.
+      In the context of a web browser, the Internet might be considered the backing storage.

    bag
       In set notation, a bag is a collection of elements with no order